Skip to content Skip to footer navigation

 Installing an air conditioner

-• You'll need a licensed air conditioner installer because of the gas refrigerant.
+• Most air conditioners, including split-systems and ducted systems, must be installed by a licensed air conditioner installer because of the gas refrigerant.
 Look for an installer with ARCtick approval, and get a few quotes.
-Most traders offer supply and install packages, and some installation only (meaning you'll need to purchase the unit yourself).
+Most traders offer supply and install packages, and some installation only (meaning you'll need to buy the unit yourself).
 To find out more, read our article How much does an air conditioner cost to install or replace?

 • As well as an ARCtick accreditation, your air conditioner installer should have an electrical qualification in order to wire your air conditioner into your home.
 Many don't, but this means they'll be unable to offer a warranty on the electrical work, only the air conditioner itself.